Sergey Akhromeyev: Chief of the General Staff and retirement

 In 1980, he was awarded the Lenin Prize for his research into the use of automated systems in the Armed Forces.
 Akhromeyev was promoted to Marshal of the Soviet Union in 1983, the only person to have obtained this position without having previously served as chief of the General Staff.
 Between 1984 and 1989, he served as Chief of the General Staff of the Soviet Armed Forces.
 In that capacity, Akhromeyev was heavily involved in the talks which brought an end to the Cold War.
-He grew increasingly dissatisfied with Mikhail Gorbachev's approach to reforming the military, in particular, his insistence on dismantling the newest and most accurate ballistic missile in the Soviet Army — the SS-23 Spider - under the tenets of the Intermediate-Range Nuclear Forces Treaty, and resigned from that position.
+He grew increasingly dissatisfied with Mikhail Gorbachev's approach to reforming the military, in particular, his insistence on dismantling the newest and most accurate ballistic missile in the Soviet Army — the SS-23 Spider — under the tenets of the Intermediate-Range Nuclear Forces Treaty, and resigned from that position.

-Following his retirement from the armed forces, he served as the Deputy of the Council of the Union of the Supreme Soviet of the USSR from the Moldavian SSR on 1984.
+Following his retirement from the armed forces, he served as the Deputy of the Soviet of the Union of the Supreme Soviet of the USSR from the Moldavian SSR on 1984.
 From December 1988, he served as an advisor to the General Secretary of the Communist Party of the Soviet Union.
 During the Chernobyl Disaster of 1986, Akhromeyev was involved in the organization and deployment of troops to the location of the catastrophe.
-The Armed Forces personnel carried out radiation monitoring, decontamination of the terrain, sheltering contaminated wastes and participated in the burial of the emergency block.
+The Soviet Armed Forces personnel carried out radiation monitoring, decontamination of the terrain, sheltering contaminated wastes and participated in the burial of the emergency block.
 He later presented a report on the conduct of the troops during the disaster.

 From May 1989, he served as an advisor to the chairman of the Supreme Soviet of the USSR, Mikhail Gorbachev.
 In March 1989, he was elected People's Deputy of the USSR from the Bălți Territorial District No. 697 of Moldavian SSR.
 Akhromeyev served as the member of the Supreme Soviet of the USSR, the Committee of the USSR Armed Forces on Defense and Security.
 During the meetings at the Congress of People's Deputies and the Supreme Soviet of the USSR, he repeatedly spoke as well as in the press with articles about the "danger of a quick conquest of the USSR by NATO".